abivolante/Lending-Club-Credit-Risk-Portfolio-Monitoring-System/README.md

  ## Project Structure

-This project is organised into five sections:
+This project is organised into four sections:

 - **Section 1: Portfolio Exposure**
   We assess the total portfolio size and analyse capital distribution across borrower segments and loan statuses.